Outsourcing or managing IT Internally?

 Companies do come and go – it is prudent to check that potential service providers are financial sound and, ideally, steadily growing.

-Has the potential suppliers been established for a good period of time?
+Has the potential outsourcing partner been established for a good period of time?
 What is the skills base of the engineers?
 Are the management team experienced?

 The success of an outsourced service will be the relationship between the service provider and the client.
 With a long-term relationship, there may be times when a flexible approach from the service provider is required.
 Things do change, often for unforeseen reasons, and the ability of a supplier to react favourably and fairly can be vital.